GeoscienceAustralia/digitalearthau/docs/internal/collection_management.rst

 The DEA repository contains a set of tools for managing the collections on disk at NCI.

-See their help commands for information:
+See their help commands for specific information:

 .. code-block:: bash

-    # Update the index, find problems.
+    # Update the index, find problems with datasets.
     dea-sync --help
     dea-coherence --help
     dea-duplicates --help

-    # Move datasets between disks safely and incrementally (keeping the index updated).
+    # Move datasets between disks safely and incrementally (updating the index).
     dea-move --help

     # Trash archived datasets